ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 mkdir /var/jenkins_home/backup
 ```

-- If your CSI NFS Kubernetes driver is setup correctly and you enabled persistence in the Helm Chart your Jenkins server configuration files will be stored there and you can make backups of them to this directory
+- If your CSI NFS Kubernetes driver is setup correctly and you enabled persistence in the Helm Chart your Jenkins server configuration files will be stored there and you can make backups to this directory
 - To see which PVC your Jenkins POD has mounted run this command

 ```shell